digital-land/specification/content/specification/design-code.md

           description: a list of one or more <a href="#design-code-category">design-code-category</a> references, separated by a semi-colon ';' character
           example: 'exemplar;urban'
         - field: documentation-url
-          description: the URL for the Web page with guidance on the status of the policy
+          description: the URL for the Web page with guidance on the design code policy document
         - field: document-url
-          description: the URL for the policy document
+          description: the URL for the design code policy document
         - field: notes
           description: optional notes on the status of the design code
         - field: start-date